-In no cases can an Application request an Allocation of Tax Credits based on a Boost or in excess of the limits contained in section IV E below.
+However, in no cases can an Application request an Allocation of Tax Credits based on a Boost or in excess of the limits contained in Section IV E below.

-(a) Qualified Census Tract
+Qualified Census Tract

 Projects located in a Qualified Census Tract are eligible for a Boost.